 Stories are my artistic medium; writing, photography, sound recording, video editing, and deep listening are my tools.
 Through a collaborative listening process, I receive your story and help distill it to its essence.
 The result is a short video mixing images, sounds, and music, with audio clips from our recorded conversation.
 This story can be just for you, for you to share with loved ones, for you to leave for future generations, or all of the above.

-From May to September 2021, I will be conducting interviews for a collective storytelling project about nurses who have been on the frontlines of care during the Covid19 pandemic.
+From May through October 2021, I am conducting interviews for a collective storytelling project about nurses who have been on the frontlines of care during the Covid19 pandemic.
 If you would like to learn more or partcipate, please visit this PAGE.

 Listening to others’ stories can lead you into your own.
 Telling your stories can be a foothold for someone else.